liyuanlily/NeuroAnalysis/README.md

 # Code for Replay Analysis
-This is a realization of several analysis methods for hippocampal replay, including Bayesian Decoder, Gerneral Linear Model, and reactivation analysis, cluster identification, assembly analysis methods.
+This is a realization of several analysis methods to study hippocampal replay, including Bayesian Decoder, Gerneral Linear Model, and reactivation analysis, cluster identification, assembly analysis methods.
 These methods are for both 2P imaging and Neuropixels data.
 And some of the methods originated from recently published papers.

 The programming language is python.